reactjs/rfcs/text/0017-new-create-ref.md

 `createRef` requires a explicit type annotation to ensure type correctness.

-After `componentDidMount` lifecycle `divRef.value` will be filled with element/component reference:
+Before `componentDidMount` lifecycle `divRef.value` will be filled with element/component reference:

 ```js
 componentDidMount() {